madhyastha/aws-pearc2020-workshop/content/06-WRF/_index.md

 tags: ["WRF", "Overview"]
 ---

-So, we took our first steps in the hpcworkshops.com lab.
-You started your first cluster (using the ParallelCluster tool inside the Cloud9 environment), and we got the “hello world” bit out of the way.
+You have now started your first cluster (using the ParallelCluster tool inside the Cloud9 environment), and we got the “hello world” bit out of the way.
 Now we will teach you some additional skills to get you ready for “real work” such as running a weather forecast on an AWS cluster.

 In the first step we’re going to think about

 -  How can I bring my HPC application (e.g. a weather code) onto the cluster?
 How can I bring in data?
 We will work with “postinstall scripts” and “disk snapshots” and we’ll list a few other ways to consider for your own work.

 -  How do I make the cluster automatically adjust its size to the amount of work I give it?
 We will use “autoscaling” to vary the number of compute nodes when there are tasks in the queue.

 In the second step we will worry about additional issues:

 -  How do I test the performance of my HPC job on AWS?
 We will do a quick scaling study as an example.

 -  How much does my HPC job cost on AWS?

 In day-to-day application, it is possible to create many clusters